 Nihari is a traditional dish of Muslims of Delhi, Bhopal and Lucknow.
 After the creation of Pakistan in 1947, many Urdu speaking Muslims from northern India migrated to Karachi and Dhaka in the eastern wing (now in Bangladesh), and established restaurants.

 In Karachi, Nihari became a roaring success and soon all over Pakistan.
-Now Nihari is available in Pakistani restaurants around the world.
+Now Nihari is available in Pakistani restaurants around the world and those in the West who have tossed aside their marrow-based prejudice have discovered a true new taste treat.

 In some restaurants, a few kilos from each day’s leftover Nihari is added to the next day’s pot.
 This re-used portion of Nihari is called Taar and is believed to provide the unique flavor.
 Some Nihari outlets in old Delhi still boast of an unbroken taar going back more than a century.